Accidental Farmers Find Their Place

 In 1993 Lyle and Sylvia witnessed a view from another high point.
 This was a vista from the back fields of the historic Kirkmeyer Farm: a gently sloping contour of fields, Cottonwood trees and creek beds.
 It was a view of the entire spine of the Front Range that spanned all the way to the distant Spanish Peaks.

 Lyle recalls, “We were looking for a house in the countryside outside of Boulder, Colorado.
 Something with a few acres where we could grow a big garden, raise our kids, and enjoy a semi-rural life.
 We accidently came upon the terribly neglected Kirkmeyer Farm.
 There was a dilapidated 120-year old farmhouse, broken down out buildings, shabby grounds, and fields overgrazed by livestock and not cultivated for 20 years.
-Yet, Syl and I new we had discovered a gem—a 35-acre farm with decent water rights only 15 minutes from the Boulder.”
+Yet, Syl and I knew we had discovered a gem—a 30.5-acre farm with decent water rights only 15 minutes from the Boulder.”

 Despite the ramshackle conditions, they bought the farm and named it after the Woody Guthrie song, “Pastures of Plenty.”
 With four kids, two dogs, one decrepid Massey-Ferguson tractor and more cats then they could count, Lyle and Syl began their wild ride.